gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

     - Create detection rules or IOC feeds for tools like SIEM, IDS/IPS/NDR, firewalls.
 - Dissemination
     - Share intelligence to internal teams (SOC, IR, IT, CISO) and external partners or threat-sharing communities.
-    - Maintain communication channels with ISACs, government CERTs, vendors, etc.
+    - Maintain communication channels with ISACs, government CERTs, vendors etc.
 - Feedback & Collaboration
     - Work with the SOC/IR team to improve intel quality based on actual incidents.
     - Collaborate with red/blue teams to simulate or understand threats.